DesmondYau/SpringBoot-Ecommerce/README.md

 This is an e-commerce application developed using the **Spring Boot** in a **microservices architecture**:

 **👤 Customer Service**
 - Manages customer creation, updates, retrieval, and deletion.
-Supports profile lookup and validation for downstream services.
+Supports profile lookup and validation for downstream services

 **📦 Product Service**
-- Handles product creation, lookup, and inventory updates.
-Validates stock and processes purchases with transactional integrity.
+- Manages product catalog operations, leverages **Redis caching** for fast lookups
+- Ensures transactional integrity (e.g. product and stock validation) during purchases and act as **Kafka producer** to publish stock changes asynchronously

 **🧾 Order Service**
 - Processes order creation and history.
 Performs **synchronous communication** with Customer and Product services using **Spring RestClient** to validate and fulfill orders
-- Acts as a **Kafka producer**, publishing order events to a Kafka topic for **asynchronous processing** by downstream consumers such as the Notification Service.
+- Acts as a **Kafka producer**, publishing order events to a Kafka topic for **asynchronous processing** by downstream consumers such as the Notification Service

 **📣 Stock Service**
-- Listens for order-related events as a **Kafka consumer**, enabling asynchronous communication with the Order Service.
+- Listens for order-related events as a **Kafka consumer**, enabling asynchronous communication with the Order Service
-- Upon receiving an event, it generates and sends email notifications using JavaMailSender.
+- Upon receiving an event, it generates and sends email notifications using JavaMailSender

 **🚪 Gateway Service**
 - Serves as the **unified entry point** to the system.
 Routes incoming requests to appropriate services